 With Mando now officially taking on the care of the Child—more popularly known as “Baby Yoda”—as a foundling, the Way requires him to seek out the Child’s people, and doing so would obviously require discovering the Child’s home world.
 This is not only an obvious narrative to continue in The Mandalorian Season 2, but, from a practical storytelling standpoint, provides the perfect excuse for Mando to explore more of the outer reaches of the Star Wars universe.

 The Mandalorian Season 2 has a lot of questions to answer, but some of the most pressing ones to fans—this writer included—revolve around baby Yoda and the mysterious race he hails from.
-And let’s face it, any excuse to give fans more background on a character as beloved as Yoda is likely to be a win.

 The Mandalorian Season 2 Will Begin to Reveal What’s Happening on Mandalore